canonical/webteam.canonical.com/README.md

 # webteam.canonical.com codebase

-A Flask-based website of useful information and resources for and about Canonical's Web & Design teams.
+A Flask-based website of useful and resources for and about Canonical's Web & Design teams.